margaretaylward/Imperial_ML_AI_capstone/DATASHEET.md

 **Scalability to more serious or expensive problems**

-The core pipeline — LOO-validated surrogate selection, range validation, plausibility checking, and function-specific acquisition function choice — scales well to settings where queries are genuinely expensive, such as laboratory experiments, clinical trials, or high-fidelity simulations.
+The core pipeline, LOO-validated surrogate selection, range validation, plausibility checking, and function-specific acquisition function choice, scales well to settings where queries are genuinely expensive, such as laboratory experiments, clinical trials, or high-fidelity simulations.
 The one-query-per-week constraint in this project mirrors exactly the kind